9th/12th Royal Lancers: History

 The amalgamation of the 9th Queen's Royal Lancers and the 12th Royal Lancers took place on 11 September 1960 in Tidworth Garrison Church.
 The inscription reads:

 "Here on the 11 September 1960, 9th/12th Royal Lancers (Prince of Wales's) was formed by the 9th Queen's Royal Lancers and the 12th Royal Lancers (Prince of Wales's) coming together before God.
 It is not the beginning but the continuing of the same until it be thoroughly finished, which yieldeth the true glory."

 During 1960, the regiment was assigned Centurion tanks.
 On 10 May 1972, the regiment received the Freedom of Derby and in January 1975 the whole regiment was deployed to Armagh for a four-month tour during the Troubles.
 Squadrons were sent on tours to Cyprus in the late 1980s during the emergency there.

 D Squadron deployed to the Middle East in 1991 on Operation Granby to provide battle casualty replacements.
 The regiment was again at the forefront in 1992 as part of the deployment to Bosnia on Operation Grapple 1.

 In 1999, the regiment was deployed to Canada as the 'opposing force' for training battlegroups.

 The regiment took part in Operation Telic in Iraq, providing units for Telic 3 in 2004 and then Telic 7 in 2005.
+It provided the Tactical Air Control Party for 16 Air Assault Brigade's deployment to Herrick 8 in the summer of 2008.
 It also provided a number of sub units, which were deployed on Telic 12 in 2008.
 In addition, the regiment provided units for Operation Herrick 14 in Afghanistan in 2011.

 In 2012, as part of the Army 2020 reforms intended to reduce the size of the British Army in line with the Strategic Defence and Security Review, it was announced that the 9th/12th Royal Lancers would be amalgamated with the Queen's Royal Lancers to form a single regiment, The Royal Lancers, in 2015.